NOC-MDP/ReSow-Ceeds-V4/docs/AdminGuide.md

         }
     }
 ```
 This shows the CEEDS, and mapbox sources, they are both defined as vector sources.
-There is also a third party WMS
-layer defined, this is set as a raster.
+There is also a third party WMS layer defined, this is set as a raster.
+Different tilesets in the CEEDS tileserver will need their own source entry.

-> **NOTE: the WMS url request parameters have been removed for formatting purposes see the mapstyle json file for
+> **NOTE: the WMS url request parameters have been removed for formatting purposes see the mapstyle json file for full url**
-> full url**

 Any new sources will need to be added here.
 Then the layers within that source can be defined.